Local Invariant Structures in the Dynamics of Capillary Water Jet: Paradifferential Propagator and Twisted Duhamel Formula

 \subsection{Paradifferential Propagator}

-We are at the place to study the propagator, or fundamental solution of the evolution operator corresponding to the paradifferential operator $i\proj_\disp T_{\gamma_\Ext}$, which determines the behavior of the solution in dispersive regime.
+We are at the place to study the propagator, or fundamental solution of the paradifferential operator $\partial_t+i\proj_{\high}\Gamma_{\Ext}\proj_{\high}$, which determines the behavior of the solution in high frequencies.
 The proof will occupy the rest of this subsection.